gterzian/Python-Parallel-Collections/README.md

 ```

 ####Filter
-The Filter method should be passed a predicate, which means a function that will return True or False and will be called once for every element in the list and for every (key, values) in a dict.
+The Filter method should be passed a predicate, which means a function that will return True or False and will be called once for every element in the sequence.
 ```python
 >>> def is_digit(item):
 ...     return item.isdigit()